wraymond/NOAA_nearshore_fishes/Raymond_project_overview.md

 $$ Salmonidae = Habitat + time + .... $$

   - What should the response really be?
-    + counts? - probably not, masks hugh variation in size and abundance
+    + counts? - probably not, masks huge variation in size and abundance
     + mass?
     + remove rare species? - what counts as rare?